TLDR; I just joined Power BI and I’m hiring developers. Click here to jump to the job description and apply.

 Here are some of my previous blog posts to give you an idea of how I operate:

-- My Thoughts on Work/Life Balance at Microsoft
+- On Work/Life Balance at Microsoft

-- My Thoughts on Developer Productivity
+- On Developer Productivity

-- My Thoughts on the Microsoft Career Model
+- On the Microsoft Career Model

-- My Thoughts on the Microsoft Employee Review Model
+- On the Microsoft Employee Review Model

 This is my 11th year at Microsoft and I’ve been fortunate enough to work on a lot of different teams including Bing, MSN, Ads, Windows and MSDN.
 I spent the last year in a really fun role over on the Windows IoT Maker team.
 I helped them ship Windows 10 IoT Core by improving their CRM system for the Raspberry PI 2 release; fostered the collaboration with Hackster.io to host our projects and help bootstrap our community; I implemented the Maker GitHub pages site; I learned 3D modeling and printing; I met a whole new crowd of developers called “Makers” and developed a passion around combining hardware with software to build end-to-end products.